 Automatic Transfer Switches detect when the voltage coming from the utility grid drops, and then automatically start your generator and switch power to it, and then turn the generator off and switch back when utility power is restored.
 Automatic Transfer Switches are generally used with permanently installed standby generators, though they can be used with a smaller portable generator as long as it has an electric starter.

 Manual Transfer Switches (MTS)

 Manual Transfer Switches are generally used with portable standby generators that require a manual start.
 They must be manually turned on and off, which can be a problem if you are not at home when the power goes out.
-However, some of our Dade customers prefer Manual Transfer Switches because it gives them total control over how and when their generator operates.
+However, some of our Miami customers prefer Manual Transfer Switches because it gives them total control over how and when their generator operates.